-These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area G are decreasing, so housing supply has tended to increase faster than population.
+These trends are all similar to trends in population, except that household sizes in BC, the CVRD and electoral area H are decreasing, so housing supply has tended to increase faster than population.

-Electoral area G has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:
+Electoral area H has a lower-density housing composition than the CVRD's, which has a much lower-density housing composition than BC:

-- Single-detached homes make up the vast majority of the housing stock - Movable dwellings make up a slightly higher share of the housing stock (4%) compared to BC (3%) - Semi-detached units, apartments in duplexes, and apartments (1-4 storeys) are a minimal component of the housing supply (1% each) compared to BC's 10%-12%
+- Single-detached homes make up the vast majority of the housing stock - Movable dwellings make up a slightly higher share of the housing stock (5%) compared to BC (3%) - Semi-detached units (1%), apartments in duplexes (2%), row houses (1%) and apartments (1-4 storeys) (1%) are all minimal components of the housing supply

-See Table 29, Table 30 and Table 31: Share of total housing units by type 2006-2016 and Figure 14: Housing units by type over time in electoral area G from 2006-2016.
+See Table 29, Table 30 and Table 31: Share of total housing units by type 2006-2016 and Figure 14: Housing units by type over time in electoral area H from 2006-2016.